schart/XejLang/README.md

 If you wanna create comment line:
         // Hello!
 I'm a comment line!

-When using BUILD prefix user does not need to process, just which use flag of -at (Already Template)
+When using BUILD prefix user does not need to process.
-    BUILD -at MVC  <- MVC is a ready template
+Just which use flag of -at (Already Template): BUILD -at MVC  <- MVC is a ready template

 When you are did error in code throw the warn that project .d